DeepRV: Accelerating Spatiotemporal Inference with Pre-trained Neural Priors: Experiments

 \subsubsection{Results}

 Full ablation results, averaged across kernels and seeds, are reported in the main text (Table~\ref{tab:ablation-acc}).
 In summary, the gap between PriorCVAE and DeepRV–MLP stems from the decoder-only design, while the Transformer achieves accuracy close to gMLP at substantially higher computational cost.
 All DeepRV variants closely track the GP baseline in both predictive and parameter inference, with gMLP offering the best balance of accuracy and efficiency.
+Additionally, we measured the cross-chain accuracy of DeepRV to validate that it remains accurate even when not starting from the same seed as the GP.
+The results were consistent with the main Table~\ref{tab:ablation-acc}, with the cross chain $\operatorname{MSE}(\hat{\mathbf{y}}, \mathbf{y_{\text{gp}}})$ of $0.012\pm 0.016$, and $\text{Wasserstein}(\hat{{\ell}}, {\ell_{\text{gp}}})$ of $0.272\pm 0.243$.